tdongsi/tdongsi.github.io/source/_posts/Hive/2015-11-30-programming-hive-hiveql-ddl.markdown

 ALTER DATABASE college SET DBPROPERTIES (‘editor’ = ‘DC’);
 ```

 Note that Hive will create separate directory for each database.
 The exception is the `default` database, which doesn't have its own directory.
 Tables in each database will be stored in subdirectories of the database directory.
-The location of the database directory created is specified by the property hive.metastore.warehouse.dir.
+The location of the database directory is specified by the property `hive.metastore.warehouse.dir`.
 These are illustrated by the Hive CLI commands as follows:

 ```
 [cloudera@quickstart temp]$ hive